Game intel

 To track down any fish you have already seen, open the Knowledge menu, go to Creatures → Aquatic Creatures, select the species, and choose Open Map.
 The game marks the best known spot for it, which beats guessing.

-Learn the rod by watching an NPC or buying one for 15 copper, then drill the rhythm on common river fish: wait for three splashes, hook, counter-pull until calm, reel.
-Push your gear from Basic to Fine, then commit to the Pororin Fishing Rod through Pororin research and a camp dispatch.
-Once you have it, the five legendary fish — Clockwork, Coelacanth, Golden Carp, Golden Coelacanth, and Golden Tench — are just a tour of specific waters and 50 silver in your pocket.
+Grab the free rod or buy one for 15 copper, then drill the rhythm on common river fish: wait for three splashes, hook, counter-pull until calm, reel.
+Push your gear from Basic to Fine, then commit to the Pororin Fishing Rod through your camp’s research and a dispatch mission — or pick up the Claw if you would rather it reel for you.
+Once you have the right rod, the five legendary fish — Clockwork, Coelacanth, Golden Carp, Golden Coelacanth, and Golden Tench — are just a tour of specific waters and 50 silver in your pocket.
 Fish the water quality, not the map label, and never reel while the fish is angry.